metreeca/java/docs/tutorials/consuming-jsonld-apis.md

 Metreeca/Java REST APIs engine supports model-driven faceted search and related facet-related queries without additional effort.

-To retrieve a digest description of collection items matching a set of facet filters, perform a `GET` operation on the URL identifying the collection, appending a URL-encoded JSON query object [describing the filters](../reference/faceted-search.md) to be applied.
+To retrieve a digest description of container items matching a set of facet filters, perform a `GET` operation on the URL identifying the container, appending a URL-encoded JSON query object [describing the filters](../reference/faceted-search.md) to be applied.

 ```json